-A year ago this weekend I had the pleasure of attending the opening of a solo exhibit of my paper filigree work at the Brandywine River Museum in Chadds Ford, Pennsylvania.
+A year ago this weekend I had the pleasure of attending the opening of a solo exhibit of my paper filigree work at the Brandywine River Museum of Art in Chadds Ford, Pennsylvania.
 Well... not entirely true... yes, it was all my work except for two uniquely beautiful antique tea caddies from the 1780s.
 They had been quilled by unknown makers and were in excellent condition.
 Click on the picture if you'd like a closer look.

 Aren't they something to see?!
 Such vivid color after all this time and the intricate design is pretty incredible.
 Their presence lent an important historical perspective to the display and the detail of the workmanship makes today's filigree style appear minimalistic in comparison.